Skip to main content

 Understand Your Retail Customer Before You Design the Program

-The most common mistake in retail loyalty programme design is building for the average customer.
+The most common mistake in retail loyalty program design is building for the average customer.
 The average customer, as any experienced retail marketer knows, barely exists.
 Your actual customers range from the weekly regular who knows your store better than some of your staff, to the occasional visitor who stumbles in twice a year and could easily not bother.

 A retail loyalty program that tries to serve everyone equally tends to delight no one particularly.
-The starting point for any effective programme is a clear picture of who your most valuable customers actually are, not just in terms of spend, but in terms of behaviour, motivation, and what they genuinely value.
+The starting point for any effective program is a clear picture of who your most valuable customers actually are, not just in terms of spend, but in terms of behaviour, motivation, and what they genuinely value.

 Look at your transaction data.
 How often do your top customers visit?
 What do they buy?
 Are they motivated by price, by convenience, by product quality, or by experience?
 Do they respond to promotions, or do they buy regardless?
 The answers shape everything from your reward mechanics to your communication strategy.
-A programme designed for a price-sensitive grocery shopper looks very different from one built for a loyal fashion customer who values exclusivity over discounts.
+A program designed for a price-sensitive grocery shopper looks very different from one built for a loyal fashion customer who values exclusivity over discounts.

 Choose the Right Loyalty Mechanics for Retail